f18-os/producer-consumer-lab-andresllh/README.md

 them with a 42ms delay

 ## Requirements
-* Exctract frames from a video file, convert them to grayscale, and display them in sequence
+* Extract frames from a video file, convert them to grayscale, and display them in sequence
 * You must have three functions
   * One function to extract the frames